SubodhShil/AI-Machine-Learning/Revision Day 4/README.md

 1. **Slop or m** refers the value that determine changes in variable 'X' how much affect in value 'Y'.
 2. **c** is Y intercept.

+### Cost function

+Cost function represents the error between the actual value and the predicting value.

 ## Mathematical representation